We all have our own criteria that need to be met when choosing the right Dutch oven. The number of people we feed regularly is at the top of the list.

 What Meals Will You Be Preparing

-This step is equally important as there different shapes and depths of Dutch ovens available to suit different cooking techniques.
+This step is equally important as there are different shapes and depths of Dutch ovens available to suit different cooking techniques.

 For instance, an oval oven will hold large cuts of meat on the bone, whole chickens, and extra-large servings of stews.
 They also fit well into a conventional oven for low and slow even cooking.